 In September 2018, the Company signed a binding letter agreement whereby it has been granted the right to acquire up to a 100% interest in eight precious metals properties from an arm's length party through three separate option agreements as to two properties per agreement.
+On February 8, 2019, the Company entered into three definitive option agreements.
+Subsequently, on March 8, 2019, the Company entered into three amending agreements.
+The detailed terms of the agreements are outlined below and are subject to certain conditions, including TSX Venture Exchange acceptance, which has not yet been provided.

 The properties are all located within the highly prospective Deseado Massif in Santa Cruz Province, Argentina, and together comprise more than 30,000 hectares.
 Under the terms of the option agreements, Centenera will be granted an exclusive option to acquire a 100% interest in the properties by way of staged cash and common share payments, subject to an NSR royalty in favour of the vendors.